The Ascent, Dir. Larisa Shepitko, 1977, 35mm, black and white, sound, 109 min.

 was filmed during the winter of 1981 while both filmmakers were participating in New Films by Women from Berlin, a tour of recent work that visited eight cities in then-West Germany.
 Using the train window as a framing device, their film rhythmically captures the hypnotic winter landscapes they pass through, interspersed with thoughts that imbue the passing scenery with optimism and narrative ambiguity.

 The Machine That Kills Bad People is, of course, the cinema – a medium that is so often and so visibly in service of a crushing status quo but which, in the right hands, is a fatal instrument of beauty, contestation, wonder, politics, poetry, new visions, testimonies, histories, dreams.
 It is also a film club devoted to showing work – ‘mainstream’ and experimental, known and unknown, historical and contemporary – that takes up this task.
-The group borrowed their name from the Roberto Rossellini film of the same title and find inspiration in the eclectic juxtapositions of Amos Vogel's groundbreaking New York film society Cinema 16.
-This bi-monthly film club is programmed by Erika Balsom, Beatrice Gibson, Maria Palacios Cruz and Ben Rivers.
+The group borrowed their name from the Roberto Rossellini film of the same title, and find inspiration in the eclectic juxtapositions of Amos Vogel’s groundbreaking New York film society Cinema 16.